Stateware/Dav3i/doc/FrontEndArchitecture.md

  * Mouse input, in the form of country/region selection, settings changes, and various minor actions
  * Keyboard input in the search box

 Mouse input is handled differently in each context.
 In country/region selection, each country/region is selected by clicking it once, toggling the country/region to selected.
 After a country/region is selected, one can deselect it either by clicking the individual country/region again, or by deselecting the whole area selection by clicking the "clear selection" button in the settings.
 Settings changes are primarily checkboxes, which function in the way conventionally seen on a website.
 They can be toggled on and off by a click of the mouse.
 In certain contexts, some boxes will be grayed out and uncheckable (e.g. including bounds when multiple countries' data is displayed).
 There are also radio buttons for selecting HMS, which function in such a way that only one of a set is selectable at a time.
-There is also a slider for selecting timespan, with either end draggable by the mouse.
+There is also a slider for selecting timespan, with either end draggable by the mouse, and a second slider with 1 draggable part that selects HMS year.

 Keyboard input requires a more secure approach.
 Input is parsed and sanitized before it is used, to avoid malicious or otherwise unpredictable behavior. *section to be expanded as test plan is developed*.